ivaansri1359/Pit-thon/README.md

 # Pit-thon

-Pit thon is small python prograss so small that can run on mobiles
+Pit thon is small python projects so small that can run on mobiles

 calculator.py - 1.0